collective/dv.xdvserver/README.txt

 It takes two required parameters:

  - rules: a path to a file containing Deliverance rules
- - theme_uri: a URI to a theme HTML file
+ - theme: a URI or path to a theme HTML file

 In addition, it can take several optional parameters:

+ - absolute_prefix: if given, relative urls in the theme file will be made into absolute links with this prefix.
+ - notheme: a set of regular expression patterns (or just simple names) that will be matched against the incoming path to allow the theme to be switched off for some paths.
+Multiple patterns should be separated by newlines.
  - live: set to True to recompile the theme on each request, rather than on startup only.
  - compiler: a path to the XSLT file that can turn theme+rules into a compiled